revaturelabs/interviewquestions/JDBC - IS/Jdbc - IS.md

 <blockquote>

-JDBC(Java Database Connectivity) is a Java API, which is helpful in interaction with the database to retrieve, manipulate and process the data using SQL.
-It will make use of JDBC drivers for connecting with the database.
-By using JDBC, we can access tabular data stored in various types of relational databases such as Oracle, MySQL, MS Access, etc.
+JDBC(Java Database Connectivity) is a Java API, which is helpful in interacting with the database to retrieve, manipulate and process the data using SQL.
+It will make use of JDBC drivers for connecting to the database.
+JDBC can access tabular data stored in various types of relational databases such as Oracle, MySQL, MS Access, etc.

 </blockquote>